cdproyect/devopsmonitoring/README.md

 # devopsmonitoring
-DevOps is a buzz word in our industry.
-This repo is intended as a starting kit to get familiar with Monitoring tools running on a K8s Cluster
+DevOps is a buzz word in the IT.
+This repo can be use as a starting kit to get familiar with Monitoring tools running on a K8s Cluster